 Eric Rignot is a professor of Earth system science at the University of California, Irvine, and Principal Scientist for the Radar Science and Engineering Section at NASA’s Jet Propulsion Laboratory.

-Barry Rock is a professor of Natural Resources holding a joint appointment in the Institute for the Study of Earth, Oceans and Space and the Department of Natural Resources and the Environment at the University of New Hampshire.
+Barry Rock is Professor Emeritus of Natural Resources at the University of New Hampshire, holding a joint appointment in the Institute for the Study of Earth, Oceans and Space and the Department of Natural Resources and the Environment.

 Terry L. Root is a Senior Fellow/University Faculty at the Woods Institute for the Environment, and a fellow at the California Academy of Sciences.

 Benjamin Santer is an atmospheric scientist at Lawrence Livermore National Laboratory .